usithadev/mongbot/README.md

-# Telegram bot for Creating, Reading and Deleting username and email
+# Telegram bot for Creating, Reading, Updating and Deleting username and email

-This is a simple telegram bot that is used to create, read and delete usernames and emails.
+This is a simple telegram bot that is used to create, read, update and delete usernames and emails. (ie. MongoDB CRUD)

 ## Developer manual